StableUnit/stableunit.org/site/content/landing/_mission.md

 title: "Mission"
 ---

-Money should be __decentralized, private, and available for everyone.__
+Money should be __decentralized, sound, and available for everyone.__

-All of humanity, not just a small minority, should share the benefits and ownership of the financial system.
+All humanity, not just a small minority, should share the benefits and ownership of the global financial system.

-Personal secure possession of value in the form of money should be a __universal and inalienable human right.__
+Personal and secure possession of money which __doesn't lose value__ should be universal and __inalienable human right.__